 When you troubleshoot a device down alert using Ping and the device fails to respond, you can use the Traceroute feature as a quick network testing tool to determine if the device is not reachable because of a failure in the path.
 Trace the route from OpManager to the destination device, check the number of hops to the monitored device and spot the exact point of delay or outage.
 Again, this serves as a first level troubleshooting and based on the response, you can switch to other monitoring tools provided in OpManager to drill down a fault.

 Learn how choosing the right network monitoring tools can impact your business.

 Register for a personalized demo now!

-This tool helps you see the port-wise connectivity of devices to the network switches which is necessary to help troubleshoot high traffic issues.
-The Switch Port Mapper is a network monitoring tool that gives you the MAC address, IP Address and DNS names of the devices connected to the switch.
+OpManager's Switch Port Mapper helps you see the port-wise connectivity of devices to the network switches which is necessary to help troubleshoot high traffic issues.
+The Switch Port Mapper of the network monitoring tool gives you the MAC address, IP Address and DNS names of the devices connected to the switch.

-This network monitoring tool is very specific to server performance monitoring.
-Use this tool to launch the list of Top 10 processes by CPU or Memory utilization from the device snapshot page.
+This attribute of the network monitoring tool is very specific to server performance monitoring.
+Use this to launch the list of Top 10 processes by CPU or Memory utilization from the device snapshot page.
 This option lets you terminate the offending process immediately and avert a server crash.